PascalIcatt/podiumd-adapter-pvo/README.md

 # following the convention used in Open Zaak:
 # https://open-zaak.readthedocs.io/en/stable/client-development/authentication.html
 # Client IDs are set up using the CLIENTS__INDEX__ID naming convention
+# You will need to set up at least 1 Client
 $CLIENTS__0__ID='MY-CLIENT-ID-FOR-EXAMPLE-KISS'
 $CLIENTS__1__ID='ANOTHER-CLIENT-ID-IF-APPLICABLE'